Top 5 Reasons Why Construction Projects Get Delayed

 The major causes for project delays in the construction industry can be the following reasons:

-- Inefficient Planning-The first and one of the most important reasons for delays in a construction project is not planning adequately or as per the project- Poor planning leads to poor execution.
-Without proper planning neither can project objectives be achieved in their entirety nor can it ensure delivery of the required tasks in a given timeframe.
+1. Inefficient Planning- Poor planning leads to poor execution.
+Without proper planning neither can project objectives be achieved in their entirety nor can it ensure delivery of tasks in a given timeframe.
 Planning involves meticulously reviewing and fully understanding the various tasks involved in a construction project such as specifications, plans, the scope of work, client needs, etc, and setting them up in a systematic manner to accomplish project goals with a minimum investment of time and cost.
 It also involves strategizing human and machinery resources in such a way that maximum output can be achieved.
 Proper planning includes working with all the stakeholders to plan out the entire construction project schedule and milestones.

 Most of the time changes in the scope of a construction project are inevitable due to the dynamic behavior of construction processes and it might be considered a necessity to accept this fact to attain proper control over any change in project scope.
 Thus it is important to proactively integrate and manage any change in the scope of a construction project and involve the stakeholders who will be affected by these changes to incorporate their needs in the project lifecycle.
 The contract should clearly outline the scope of the project and any additions to it should be systematically requested and recorded.
 Without any prior authorization by the client or a change order being assigned, no additional work should be initiated.
 If proper planning and precaution are not taken while preparing the scope of the project or while modifying the scope, unwanted time delays are bound to take place.
 Powerplay application has provisions to inculcate any change in project scope or development of a fresh change order as planned and reviewed by the client or contractor.

-- Design Issues and Errors Design- can be considered to be the first important stage or phase of any construction project.
+5. Design Issues and Errors- Design can be considered to be the first important stage or phase of any construction project.
 Any error that has crept into the functioning of the construction project due to the designs that have been prepared in the initial stage, is mostly discovered during the execution phase.
 This may be a severe blow to the actual project timeline because no matter how well the design may have been reviewed, it is bound to discover what’s wrong with it midway through the project.
 The delay in projects due to errors in design can last up to months or even years.
 A defective design can cause inaccurate project goals that may ultimately lead to improper application of procedures to achieve successful results, and the subsequent application of procedures and execution of tasks in a project unfolds the errors in design at a later stage.

-- Improper Post-Construction Phase Management- Another reason apart from the aforementioned five major issues, that is necessary to discuss and project delays because of any unwanted or unforeseen factor that can delay the project at its very last stages is certainly bad news.
+Improper Post-Construction Phase Management- Another reason apart from the aforementioned five major issues, that is necessary to discuss and project delays because of any unwanted or unforeseen factor that can delay the project at its very last stages is certainly bad news.
 Improper management at the post-construction stage involves slow closures to final tasks, claims waiting for client’s approval, variation order issues, issues related to the release of retention money and performance bonds, final payment certificate, etc. Being the last stage of any construction project it is often ignored by contractors that may lead to inherent project delays.